As a small business owner, you rely on your clients paying you for your services.

 At the end of the day, it is better that you get paid than not get paid because you wanted them to pay you a certain way.

-Offer multiple ways to pay you and make it accommodating for them.
+Offer multiple ways for clients to pay you including card payments.

 You can make it known to them that you would prefer them to pay you in a certain way because they’ll generally be happy to pay you that way.